 DOHaD Society of Australia and New Zealand

-This initiative is directly aligned with the global agenda to combat the devastation of non-communicable diseases (NCDs).
+The DOHaD Society of Australia and New Zealand (Developmental Origins of Health and Disease) is an initiative directly aligned with the global agenda to combat the devastation of non-communicable diseases (NCDs).
 The integrated cross-disciplinary approach will build on the inextricable link between maternal, perinatal and early childhood factors and the risk of developing NCDs in later life.

 The mandate is for ‘disease prevention’ as the ultimate approach to reducing the burden of NCDs.
 Early life is a critical time of risk, but also a critical time of opportunity for promotion of health and prevention of future disease.
 The greatest potential for success lies in early intervention and there is already substantial evidence that initiatives to promote a ‘healthy start to life’ can reduce the risk of both early and later NCDs with wide social and economic benefits.